yourzero/gift-ideas-minder-app2/claude-rules/git-workflow.md

 ## Git Workflow

 ### Branch Naming
-- Feature branches: `feature/short-description`
+- Feature branches: `feature/description--YYYY-MM-DD`
-- Bug fixes: `fix/short-description`
+- Bug fixes: `fix/description--YYYY-MM-DD`
-- Refactoring: `refactor/short-description`
+- Refactoring: `refactor/description--YYYY-MM-DD`
+- include a not-short description in the branch name for clarity (length of branch name is not as important as clarity)
 - Add the date at the end of the branch name (e.g., "feature/my-branch--2025-8-22")

 ### Commit Messages